JitenShahani/RequestValidationInMinimalAPIs/README.md

 - **Responses**:
   - `200 OK`: Returns a list of blog posts.
   - `204 No Content`: No blog posts found.
+  - `500 Internal Server Error`: Exception occurs.
+All unhandled exception(s) are caught by the middleware.

 ### Get a blog post by Id
 - **Endpoint**: `GET /posts/{id:Guid}`